Jokepp/writeups/hackthebox/challenges/phonebook.md

 Since at this point we are stuck, we do a web search for writeups of the challenge[^1][^2].
 This leads us to a frustratingly easy solution for this first step: Just use "`*`" for both username and password.
 This leads us to the same search page we discovered earlier, but this time we are authenticated and we can use the search function.

 We are now able to search through the user database; however, this does not reveal any hints regarding the flag.
 Turning back to the writeups, we learn that the solution is to find the password of the user `Reese` through a bruteforce attack.
 This is made possible by the fact that we can use the wildcard character "`*`" for any part of the password.
 Therefore, we can guess one letter at a time.
-Flags at HTB have always the same pattern, so we try to login using "`HTB{*}`" as password, which is successful.
+Flags at HTB always have the same pattern, so we try to log in using "`HTB{*}`" as password, which is successful.
 Using the following _Python_ script, we can iterate through all possible passwords:

 ``` python
 import requests